Time in Spain: The Galicia problem

 In Galicia, the westernmost region of mainland Spain, the difference between the official local time and the mean solar time is about two and a half hours during summer time.
 There have been political pushes to change the official time so that, as in Portugal, it is one hour in advance of the zone standard time.
 This would involve switching to WET and making the time similar to that in Portugal, with which it shares the same longitude.
-For example, in Vigo (located 35 time minutes west of Greenwich) it is noon at around 13:40 and sunset is around 21:15 local time, while in Menorca sunset is around 20:20.
+For example, in Vigo (located 35 time minutes west of Greenwich), at the summer solstice (june 21st), noon is at around 14:40 and sunset is around 22:15 local time, while in Menorca sunset is around 21:20.

 IANA time zone database

 The IANA time zone database contains 3 zones for Spain.
 Columns marked with * are from the file zone.tab from the database.